FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 ### Baiting

 Baiting is like capturing a fish in a lake.
 There is a something the fish (the victim) is greedy for or really likes or is justy curious about; and the fisherman (attacker) is going to give that bait to the fish ()victim) to eventually capture it.
 The most common form of baiting is used in the real world.
-Physical objects such are flash drives- infected with auto running malware.
+Physical objects such as flash drives- infected with auto running malware.
+However, this is not the only type of baiting.
+Online baiting exsists too.
+This is when there is an AD on a website which looks interesting and grabs the curiosity of the user/target.
+This is used to gain access to the user's accounts using saved information on browsers after they have downloaded the malware.
+The malware can be an auto running one or a click to run.
+It doesn't really have to do anything but it just has to grab data from the user/victim's computer and send it to the server you are running to get all the data that you want.

 [Back to Index](#index)